Estimates and monotonicity for a heat flow of isometric G2-structures: -structures

 An important special case is when the $G_{2}$-structure is torsion-free, that is, $T=0$.
-This is equivalent to $\nabla \varphi =0$ and also equivalent, by Fern\'{a}ndez and Gray, to $d\varphi =d\psi =0$.
-Moreover, a $ G_{2}$-structure is torsion-free if and only if the holonomy of the corresponding metric is contained in $G_{2}$ \cite{Joycebook}.
-The holonomy group is then precisely equal to $G_{2}$ if and only if the fundamental group $\pi _{1}$ is finite.
+This is equivalent to $\nabla \varphi =0$, and hence torsion-free $G_{2}$-structures are also called parallel $G_{2}$-structures.
+Also, by Fern\'{a}ndez and Gray \cite{FernandezGray}, this condition is also equivalent to $d\varphi =d\psi =0$.
+Moreover, a $G_{2}$-structure is torsion-free if and only if the holonomy of the corresponding metric is contained in $G_{2}$ \cite{Joycebook}.
+On a compact manifold, the holonomy group is then precisely equal to $G_{2}$ if and only if the fundamental group $\pi _{1}$ is finite.
 If $d\varphi =0$, then we say $\varphi $ defines a \emph{closed }$G_{2}$-structure.
 In that case, $\tau _{0}=\tau _{1}=\tau _{3}=0$ and only $\tau _{2}$ is in general non-zero.
 In this case, $T=\frac{1 }{4}\tau _{2}$ and is hence skew-symmetric.
 If instead, $d\psi =0$, then we say that we have a \emph{co-closed }$G_{2}$-structure.
 In this case, $\tau _{1}$ and $\tau _{2}$ vanish in (\ref{dpsi}) and we are left with $\tau _{0}$ and $\tau _{3}$ components.
 In particular, the torsion tensor $T_{ab}$ is now symmetric.\ There are of course other, intermediate, torsion classes.
 For example, if $\tau _{1}$ is the only non-zero torsion component, the $ G_{2}$ structure is said to be locally conformally parallel, since it is known \cite{CleytonIvanovConf,GrigorianG2Torsion1} that a conformal transformation can at least locally give a parallel $G_{2}$-structure.
 If $ \tau _{1}$ is exact, then a suitable conformal transformation gives a global parallel $G_{2}$-structure.